Kamal Jumblatt: Death

-On 16 March 1977, Kamal Jumblatt was gunned down in his car, at a few hundred meters from a Syrian check point near, the village of Baakline in the Chouf mountains by unidentified gunmen.
-His bodyguard and driver also died in the attack.
+On 16 March 1977, Kamal Jumblatt, along with his bodyguard and his driver, were shot dead in his car, at a few hundred meters from a Syrian check point near the village of Baakline in the Chouf mountains by unidentified gunmen.

 Prime suspects include the Ba'ath Party.
-In June 2005, former secretary general of the Lebanese Communist Party George Hawi claimed in an interview with Al Jazeera, that Rifaat al-Assad, brother of Hafez al-Assad and uncle of Syria's President Bashar al-Assad, had been behind the killing of Jumblatt.
+In June 2005, former secretary general of the Lebanese Communist Party George Hawi claimed in an interview with Al Jazeera, that Rifaat al-Assad, brother of Hafez al-Assad and uncle of Syria's former President Bashar al-Assad, had been behind the killing of Jumblatt.

 His son Walid Jumblatt immediately succeeded him as the main Druze leader of Lebanon and as head of the PSP.
 He was elected leader of the PSP on 1 May 1977.
 In 2015, Walid Jumblatt accused two Syrian officers, Ibrahim al-Hiwaija and Mohammed al-Khauli, as being responsible for killing his father.
 On March 6, 2025, the Syrian news agency SANA quoted a source in the General Security Department announcing the arrest of Major General Ibrahim Huwaija in which Walid reacted with "God is Great" on X.